Powered by Coverage.com (NPN: 19966249)

 Like home insurance policies, flood insurance policies have exclusions.
 These can include:

-• Damage to outdoor structures like decks, patios and pools and landscaping
+- Damage to outdoor structures like decks, patios, pools and landscaping

-Because flood insurance is designed to cover damage caused by true floods, your policy might not cover sources of internal water damage, such as failed sump pumps or burst pipes.
-These types of accidental and sudden water damage might be covered by your home insurance policy, depending on the additional coverage you have.
-However, keep in mind that these coverage types may require riders or endorsements and an added cost.
+Because flood insurance is designed to cover damage caused by natural floods, your policy might not cover sources of internal water damage, such as failed sump pumps or burst pipes.
+These types of accidental and sudden water damage might be covered by your home, condo or renters insurance policies, depending on the coverage you have.
+However, keep in mind that the coverage types that apply to these situations may require opting to purchase endorsements for an added cost.

 Is flood insurance required?

 In some cases, yes.
-Flood insurance is mandatory for homeowners living in high-risk flood areas with federally funded homes.
-Some of the most common government-backed mortgages are FHA, USDA and VA home loans.
+Flood insurance is mandatory for homeowners living in high-risk flood zones with federally backed mortgages.
+Some of the most common government-backed mortgages are FHA, USDA and VA home loans and mortgages guaranteed by Fannie Mae and Freddie Mac.
 Lenders for other types of mortgages are also likely to mandate flood coverage if the property is located in an area with a history of flooding.

 A flood can happen almost anywhere, though — not just on coasts or near riverbeds.
-The Federal Emergency Management Agency (FEMA) reports that, between 1996 and 2019, 99 percent of all U.S. counties experienced a flood event.
+FEMA reported that, between 1996 and 2019, 99 percent of all U.S. counties experienced a flood event.
 So even if you’re not required to have flood insurance, most insurance experts recommend carrying it.

 Is flood insurance worth it?

 Most insurance experts agree that flood insurance is worth it for many homeowners.
-In 2019, the average claim payout from an NFIP policy was $52,000.
+Between 2016 and 2022, the average claim payout from an NFIP policy was more than $66,000, according to FEMA.
 Since flood damage isn’t covered by a home insurance policy, homeowners without flood insurance would be on the hook for those repairs.

-Flood insurance is usually only required in specific circumstances, such as getting a mortgage on an oceanfront vacation home.
+Flood insurance is usually only required in specific circumstances, such as getting a mortgage on an oceanfront vacation home or other properties in high-risk flood zones.
 However, flood coverage can be a good investment, even if you aren’t terribly concerned about the risk of flood damage.
 You might consider flood insurance if:

-• Your home is in a flood zone, and you have a government-backed mortgage.
-Most insurance companies require flood insurance for homes in moderate to high-risk flood zones.
-Recent Florida legislation requires Citizen policyholders with wind coverage to maintain flood insurance as well as owners with government-backed mortgages.
+- Your home is in a flood zone, and you have a government-backed mortgage.
+Most insurance companies require flood insurance for homes in moderate- to high-risk flood zones.
+Recent Florida legislation requires Citizens policyholders with wind coverage to maintain flood insurance, as well as owners with government-backed mortgages.

-• Your home is in a high-risk flood area.
+- Your home is in a high-risk flood area.
 You can check your flood risk using FEMA’s mapping tool.
 If flooding is common or likely in your area, buying a flood insurance policy could be a good idea.
-Remember that there is typically a 30-day waiting period, so you probably don’t want to wait until there is a storm that could cause flooding in the forecast.
+Remember that there is typically a 30-day waiting period before coverage goes into effect, so you probably don’t want to wait until there is a storm that could cause flooding in the forecast.

-• Your home is likely to experience a flood event in the near future.
-According to the latest report from the First Street Foundation, FEMA's risk assessment for flood zones does not account for the increased level of future perception caused by climate change.
+- Your home is likely to experience a flood event in the near future.
+According to the latest report from First Street, FEMA's risk assessment for flood zones does not account for the increased level of precipitation caused by climate change.
 Therefore, millions of homes not included in the flood zones could experience a severe flood and be without flood insurance.
-Using online tools such as Flood Factor can help you understand the likelihood of a flood event occurring in your area within the next 30 years.
+Using online tools such as Flood Factor can help you understand the likelihood of a flood event occurring in your area.

 Types of flood insurance

 Originally, flood insurance was included in home insurance.
-However, due to the expensive and unpredictable nature of flood claims, private insurance started excluding coverage.
+However, due to the expensive and unpredictable nature of flood claims, private insurance started excluding coverage more than five decades ago.
 In 1968, the federal government created the NFIP so that homeowners who lived in areas with high flood risk could purchase financial protection from flooding.
-Recently, some private insurance companies have developed systems to accurately price flood risk and began offering flood coverage, giving homeowners more options.
+Some private insurance companies have developed systems to accurately price flood risk and have begun offering flood coverage, giving homeowners more options today.

 When it comes to private flood insurance vs. NFIP coverage, understanding the differences between the programs could help you determine the best flood insurance companies to request quotes from.

-The National Flood Insurance Program gives homeowners access to federally supported flood insurance.
-NFIP insurance is available to any homeowner, regardless of flood risk, and offers up to $250,000 in building coverage and $100,000 in contents coverage.
+The National Flood Insurance Program gives homeowners access to federally backed flood insurance.
+NFIP insurance is available in most areas of the U.S. to any homeowner, regardless of flood risk, and offers up to $250,000 in building coverage and $100,000 in contents coverage.

 If you own a business, you can purchase an NFIP commercial policy with up to $500,000 in building coverage and up to $500,000 for contents.
 For both residential and commercial flood policies, these coverage types generally have separate deductibles and may need to be purchased separately.